alexfornuto/docs/docs/uptime/monitoring/deploy-graphite-with-grafana-on-ubuntu-14-04.md

 	For more information on how to configure Carbon storage, see the section [storage-schemas.conf](http://graphite.readthedocs.org/en/latest/config-carbon.html#storage-schemas-conf) in Graphite's documentation.

-2. Copy the defaut aggregation configuration to `/etc/carbon` so we can configure our own settings:
+2. Copy the default aggregation configuration to `/etc/carbon` so we can configure our own settings:

 		sudo cp /usr/share/doc/graphite-carbon/examples/storage-aggregation.conf.example /etc/carbon/storage-aggregation.conf